 You must have probably seen dozens of photos of Islas de Gigantes also known as Gigantes Islands as you sift through some destinations in the Philippines over the internet.
-Its postcard-like immaculate white sand beaches and astounding karst formations have caught the attention of many and had urged them to come and spend a day or two, or even more in this so-called Paradise.
+Tagged as the Scallop Capital of the Philippines, its postcard-like immaculate white sand beaches and astounding karst formations have caught the attention of many and had urged them to come and spend a day or two, or even more in this so-called Paradise.

 I took a break from soloing and dragged my folks with me on a 9-day journey in and around Panay.
 To kick-off our Panay Island escapade, we sought for Roxas City, the capital of Capiz, as our first stop.
 We’ve spent 3D/2N in Exploring Places in Roxas City on DIY.
 Roxas City is an emerging economic city, 460 kilometers southeast of Manila.
 Also known as the Seafood Capital of the Philippines, it supplies the nation with most of the freshest seafood.

 The Caribbean region is known to be a first rate tourist destination because of the island’s tropical weather and pristine beaches with crystal clear waters.
 One of the most sought after island by holiday seekers is St. Maarten (Sint Martin).